Geraldine Chiang - Internship profile (Mass Communications)

 You just won a plane ticket to anywhere in the world.
 Where are you going?

-I would go to a country offering an overseas internship to me so that I could become even more independent and experience life away from home and Singapore - away from this sheltered harbor, exposed to life and work in a totally different culture.
+I would go to a country offering an overseas internship to me so that I could become even more independent and experience life away from home and Singapore - away from this sheltered harbour, exposed to life and work in a totally different culture.

 Right after graduating from school, you are offered a privileged career in banking ($120k annual salary).
 At the same time, a venture capitalist would like to invest $1 million in you to start a business and become profitable within 5 years.
 Which will you take on?
 Why?